 Hearing loss is traditionally considered an older person’s problem – in fact, it’s estimated that nearly 50% of people aged 75 and older suffer from some type of hearing loss.
-But a new study shows that younger people are at risk for hearing loss – and, alarmingly, they are losing their hearing in spite of the fact that it’s completely preventable.
+But studies shows that younger people are at risk for hearing loss – and, alarmingly, they are losing their hearing in spite of the fact that it’s completely preventable.

-The National Foundation for the Deaf and Hard of Hearing recently conducted a study of 479 freshmen across three high schools and found that34% of those students showed signs of hearing loss.
+The National Foundation for the Deaf and Hard of Hearing conducted a study of 479 freshmen across three high schools and found that 34% of those students showed signs of hearing loss.
 The cause?
 It’s thought it’s from earbuds and headphones connected to mobile devices.
 And the young are not the only ones at risk.

 There’s a simple rule regarding earbud volume for teenagers and everyone else – if someone else can hear your music, then it’s too loud.
 Damage to your hearing can occur when you listen to sounds above 85 decibels – which is about the sound of a vacuum cleaner – for an extended period of time.
 A typical mobile device with the volume turned up to the max clocks in at about 106 decibels.
 In this scenario, damage starts to occur in less than 4 minutes.

 While this sounds like common sense stuff, the reality is that kids spend upwards of two hours a day on their devices, often with their earphones or earbuds plugged in.
 They’re playing games, watching videos, or listening to music during this time.
 And if current research is to be believed, this time will only increase over the next few years.
 Studies show that smartphones and other screens activate dopamine production in younger kids’ brains, which is the same reaction caused by addictive drugs.
 It will be more and more difficult to get screens away from kids, and their hearing may suffer because of it.